William Armstrong Percy III: Career

-Since then, Percy has posted on his own website a great many more refutations of Scheidel's work.
-The triumvirate of Saller, Shaw, and Scheidel persist in their position that ancient Roman males married around age 28 instead of 18, and to females of 18 instead of 14.
+Percy published The Age of Marriage in Ancient Rome (2003), arguing that Roman males married at younger ages than concluded by historians, and to younger women.
 The earlier average dates were found by Percy among his personal trove of ancient Roman wedding licenses and divorce papyri.
 Of all ancient people studied by Percy, only Greek males waited until about 30 to marry.
-In Sparta, they normally married females of 18, but in other free cities, they married females aged from 14-16, soon after the passage to puberty.
+In Sparta, they normally married females of 18, but in other free cities, they married females aged from 14 to 16, soon after the passage to puberty.

-William Armstrong Percy III died on 30 October 2022 at the age of 88.
+William Armstrong Percy III died on October 30, 2022, at the age of 88.